AdrienVannson/gpu-denoising/README.md

  - `contflow` measures the performance impact of thread divergence.
  - `memgloba` benchmarks the global memory.
  - `memshare` benchmarks the shared memory.
- - `permgen` generates a permutation (this is used to benchmark memory).
+ - `permgen` generates a permutation (this is used to benchmark the memory).

 ## Matrix products